 In fact, there is a common misconception that air pollution is only found outside.
 Unfortunately for us, it can be found indoors as well.
 There are even buildings that have worse air pollution indoors than outdoors.
-But don’t worry, in this article, we are going to talk all about indoor air quality, about what it is, what causes it, how to improve your home’s air quality and more.
+But don’t worry, in this article, we are going to talk all about indoor air quality, what it is, what causes it, how to improve your home’s air quality, and more.
 We certainly have a lot of ground to cover, so let’s get started.

 What Causes Indoor Air Pollution?

 So, what causes air pollution anyway?
 There are a number of factors:

 - Inadequate Ventilation.
 If water can get stagnant, air does too!
 This happens when there’s no adequate ventilation and air contaminants just build up.
 We’re going to talk more about these substances next.
 But moving on, the ideal ventilation would be having exhausts or being able to open windows to let outside air in and dilute indoor air.

 - Contaminants.
 The most common is dust, but there are other contaminants out there such as asbestos (a construction material phased out decades ago due to its health hazard) and animal dander.

 - Chemicals.
 Asbestos is not the only component present in your home that can contaminate the air.
 So is formaldehyde (also phased-out and banned already, but may still be present in some sealants, paints, and pesticides).
 Cleaning agents have harsh chemicals too, that can even choke you if you’re not careful.
 You’ll be able to smell it in the air.